metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Derek Carr needs to be lauded for his aggressiveness.

 But there we go - the Eagles mount some pressure and Carr throws an ill-advised pass resulting in an interception.

+***

+## Bears @ Buccaneers

+Fields didn't see a blitz coming, resulting pretty much in Chicago having to punt.

+It's just their first series, but Tampa is making some serious hay through power running.
+Things aren't looking good at all for Chicago.